stephaniejh/vuwpsycr/README.md

 # vuwpsycr

 ### 03 July 2024 (catdog_030724)
+The files we will be using are located in input/animals

 #### Part 1 - Data import & wrangling
 ##### Using packages readr, dplyr, stringr, & tidyr (from the tidyverse)
 1. Batching importing CSVs files